Good Girl (Carrie Underwood song): Critical reception

-Upon its release, "Good Girl" received general acclaim.
-Roughstock gave the song four stars and praised that "this is the best uptempo vocal that Carrie Underwood has given country radio."
-Bill Lamb of About.com gave the song four out of five stars, noting that the song "crackles with rock guitar and vocal fireworks while encouraging audience participation with a singalong chorus that is pure pop."
-Bill Dukes of Taste of Country rated the song four and a half stars, saying, "By the third spin her confidence, energy and sheer talent will seduce you into believing every eighth-note couldn’t be more perfectly placed."
-Kevin John Coyne of Country Universe gave the song a grade A and called it "an absolutely exhilarating record".
+Upon its release, "Good Girl" received positive reviews.
+Roughstock gave the song four stars and praised that the song is "the best uptempo vocal that Carrie Underwood has given country radio".
+Bill Lamb of About.com gave the song four out of five stars, noting that the song is driven by rock guitar and dynamic vocals, with a singalong chorus described as "pure pop".
+Bill Dukes of Taste of Country said that by repeated listens, Underwood's confidence, energy, and technical control become increasingly apparent, to the point that her performance feels "perfectly placed".
+Kevin John Coyne of Country Universe gave the song a grade A, calling it "an absolutely exhilarating record".